janaSunrise/janaSunrise/README.md

                 "🎸 Play guitar",
                 "🏫 Play with maths",
                 "🔭 Explore new things",
-                "🧪 Experiment and discover stuff"
+                "🧪 Experiment and discover things!"
             ],
             "likes_to": [
                 "🏫 Teaching",